 Urban public transit is often viewed as a means of getting from one place to another, but its impact extends far beyond convenience.
 For retirees, who may face physical, social, and economic challenges as they age, public transportation can be a lifeline.
-It shapes their ability to stay active, connected, and independent, all of which are critical to maintaining health and well-being.
-This blog post delves into the profound connection between urban public transit and retiree health, exploring how accessible, reliable, and inclusive transit systems can enhance the quality of life for older adults.
+It shapes their ability to stay active, connected, and independent — all critical to maintaining health and well-being.
+This blog post delves into the connection between urban public transit and retiree health, exploring how accessible, reliable, and inclusive transit systems can enhance the quality of life for older adults — and how the same pressures that have made transportation a cornerstone of active adult community design across North America apply at the neighborhood and city level too.

 The Role of Public Transit in Social Engagement and Mental Health